 How is Alcoholism Treated?

-Alcoholism can be treated at an inpatient or outpatient alcohol abuse treatment center.
+Alcoholism can be treated at an inpatient or outpatient substance abuse treatment center in Washington.
 Inpatient programs can also offer medically supervised detox services, which reduces the severity of your withdrawal symptoms.
 Withdrawal symptoms can begin within hours of your last drink and typically alleviate within one week.

 Both inpatient and outpatient alcohol treatment programs can offer:

 - Holistic therapies, such as meditation and acupuncture